4 years ago · Justin Becker · Comments Off on Mobile Home vs. Stick-Built: Which is More Cost Efficient?

-On the other hand, stick-built houses are constructed from scratch onsite.
+On the other hand, stick-built homes are constructed from scratch, on-site.
 Thus, weather conditions play a major role in the building process and affect the overall quality of your future home.

 Time Frame to Construct

-As briefly touched upon, there are a variety of factors that affect the time frame for constructing both types of housing.
-Manufactured homes are typically completed in a matter of months — three to five months, to be exact.
-Stick-built/traditional dwellings, however, may take up to six months to build, or it could very well take years to complete for several reasons.
+Modular homes take a short time to build, typically being completed in a matter of months — three to five months, to be exact.
+Stick-built/traditional dwellings, however, may take up to six months to build, or it could very well take years to complete, for several reasons.

 Ultimately, these are only a few reasons that affect the final price of your home.
-Note, many people save money with manufactured homes by having the foundation laid simultaneously to in-factory construction, which you cannot do with traditional houses.
+Note, many people save money with manufactured homes by having the foundation laid simultaneously to in-factory construction, which you simply cannot do with traditional houses.

 Design and Overall Scale

 In the past, manufactured homes were, for lack of a better term, very cookie-cutter; thus, this was a turnoff for many people.
 However, today’s manufactured homes rival that of even the most intricately designed and customized traditional houses.

 Plus, due to the sheer size of manufactured homes, customizing them is very inexpensive.
-For instance, an upscale kitchen that needs granite countertops, custom cabinetry, and more, is still less labor-intensive and involves fewer materials when it is a manufactured home.
+For instance, an upscale kitchen that needs granite countertops, custom cabinetry, and more is still less labor-intensive and involves fewer materials when it is a manufactured home.

 Price of Land

-People often overlook the price they paid for their homesite when cost comparing manufactured and traditional homes; however, it is still very much a factor in the total price (depending on location, your homesite can account for more than half of your construction budget).
+People often overlook the price they paid for their homesite when comparing the cost of modular homes and traditional homes; however, it is still very much a factor in the total price (depending on location, your homesite can account for more than half of your construction budget).

-Typically, traditional houses are built on purchased property; thus, the cost of a sizable land lot will absolutely be included in the price of your home when you think about it.
-Plus, let’s not forget the property taxes and other expenses that pop up when you buy the land your home sits on.
+Typically, traditional houses are built on purchased property; thus, the cost of a sizable land lot will absolutely be included in the price of your home, when you think about it.
+Plus, let’s not forget the property taxes and other expenses that pop up when you buy the land that your home sits on.

 With manufactured homes, you can also purchase property to place your house on, but if you choose to do so, it will likely cost you less because you will not need a ton of acreage for a smaller home.

-Likewise, manufactured homeowners generally pay less in property taxes if they are required to pay them at all.
+Likewise, manufactured homeowners generally pay less in property taxes, if they are even required to pay them at all.
 The cost to rent a manufactured home lot is minimal, at best.